 Find a trip

-Machu Picchu Holidays
+Machu Picchu Trips

 There is a tremendous feeling of awe on first witnessing this incredible sight.
 The ancient citadel of Machu Picchu, 42 km from Ollantaytambo by rail, straddles the saddle of a high mountain with steep terraced slopes falling away to the fast-flowing Rio Urubamba snaking its hairpin course far below in the valley floor.
 Towering overhead is Huayna Picchu, and green jungle peaks provide the backdrop for the whole majestic scene.